plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ## How to track ecommerce revenue

-Plausible Analytics plugin has an built-in support for tracking of WooCommerce store activity.
+Plausible Analytics plugin has a built-in support for tracking of WooCommerce store activity.
 Revenue attribution helps you determine which marketing campaigns and landing pages result in the most revenue for your business or ecommerce store.

 In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Ecommerce revenue" option.
-This will automate the setup of your WooCommerce custom events including:
+This will automatically set up and start tracking several WooCommerce custom events:

 * Add to Cart
 * Remove from Cart
 * Start Checkout
 * Complete Purchase

-We're also sending several different custom properties (also known as custom dimensions in Google Analytics) for further analysis:
+Several custom properties ([also known as custom dimensions in Google Analytics](https://plausible.io/blog/custom-dimensions-analytics)) will start being recorded as well for further analysis:

 * product_type
 * product_cat